hafsa-nazir03/tasbeeh-tracker-dashboard/README.md

 http://localhost:3000
 ```

+### 5. Open the frontend

-Open `frontend/index.html` in your browser after starting the backend server.
+Open the HTML file in your browser using Live Server or any local development server.

 ---